What is the Swiss Museum of Transport?

 The museum has huge halls with actual trains, cars, planes and cable cars.
 Examples:

 - In the car hall, you’ll see model cars and actual historic cars, race cars, motorbikes, and more.
-There’s a crash test for visitors to experience and an interactive car theatre.
+There’s a crash test for visitors to experience, as well as VR bike ride.

 - Several aerial cableways are displayed.